aishwaryagorakh/OAuth2.0-backend-using-Spring-Boot/README.md

 ## Overview

 This repository contains the Spring Boot backend for the OAuth 2.0 application.
-It handles API requests, user authentication, and authorization processes.&#8203;:contentReference[oaicite:34]{index=34}
+It handles API requests, user authentication, and authorization processes.

 ## Features